 *For the Early Bird Rate, full payment must be made by the Early Bird Deadline.

-* FREE YOGA CLASSES start the day you pay your full tuition!
+* A FREE MONTH OF UNLIMITED YOGA CLASSES begins the day you pay your full tuition!
 No refunds within 31 days before the program begins, and refunds requested more than 31 days before the program begins lose $150 processing fee only.

 For the past ten years, Ally has led classes, retreats, alignment immersions, and 200/500 hour teacher trainings for dedicated students and teachers throughout the land.
 Co-owner of Canadian-based school, Gaiatri Yoga she teaches with an emphasis on thoughtful alignment and sequencing to allow the physical and energetic body to hold and emit higher frequencies of light and power.
 Asana, meditation, self-observation, shamanic and prayer-based practices, and time spent in deep nature inform her practice and teaching.
 To her, there is no greater act of creativity than the recreation of the self to be Love.